ramsey/devtools/README.md

 Contributions are welcome!
 To contribute, please familiarize yourself with [CONTRIBUTING.md](CONTRIBUTING.md).

+## Coordinated Disclosure

+Keeping user information safe and secure is a top priority, and we welcome the contribution of external security researchers.
+If you believe you've found a security issue in software that is maintained in this repository, please read [SECURITY.md](SECURITY.md) for instructions on submitting a vulnerability report.

 ## Copyright and License

 The ramsey/devtools library is copyright © [Ben Ramsey](https://benramsey.com)
-and licensed for use under the terms of the
-MIT License (MIT).
+and licensed for use under the MIT License (MIT).
 Please see [LICENSE](LICENSE) for more information.